njovin/scavenger-hunt/index.md

 ## Welcome to GitHub Pages
+In the office you will find your next clue is being protected by a circle of hands.

+Hurry!
+You'll have to check the back of Dad's truck before your next clue gets hauled away.

+If a Kangaroo and Tigger lived at Jack's house where would they like to play?

+Every day somebody in a blue shirt comes to Jack's house in a little white car.
+Maybe he left you something today.

 You can use the [editor on GitHub](https://github.com/njovin/scavenger-hunt/edit/master/index.md) to maintain and preview the content for your website in Markdown files.